tyla homepage

 Reports emerged over the weekend that a further 11 people within the area have fallen seriously ill and are currently receiving treatment in hospital after contracting a rare, invasive variation of the deadly infection.

-The Agency has since provided antibiotics to all students in the Canterbury area, following the detection of 13 cases of meningococcal disease.
+The Agency has since contacted over 30,000 people in the Canterbury area following the detection of 13 cases of meningococcal disease.
+Close contacts of the cases have also been offered antibiotics.

 The fast-acting condition is a powerful combination of both meningitis and septicaemia.
 It occurs when meningococcal bacteria make their way into the fluid that surrounds the brain and spinal cord, causing meningitis, and infect the blood, leading to sepsis.